Code-Institute-Submissions/cosmic-crystals/README.md

 - 3).
 On 'branch deployment' had been selected, underneath, set the branch type to 'main' and the folder type to 'root'; once selected press 'Save' to successfully deploy the site.

   The live link can be found here - [Cosmic Crystals](https://lucynowland.github.io/cosmic-crystals/)

+  ### How to clone the repository

+- 1).
+On GitHub, go to https://github.com/lucynowland/cosmic-crystals.
+- 2).
+Click the 'Code' button followed by the HTTPS copy link.
+- 3).
+Open a GitBash terminal & type 'git clone' followed by the HTTPS link previously copied to begin the cloning process.

 # Credits
 ## Content